JakeBogie/builder-gcp/README.md

 ```

 ### Terraform Apply Output
 Save the output from the `terraform apply pcf.plan` to a local file.
 Example: pcf.out.
+This output will contain IP addressing information along with the URL to login to your Ops Manager.

 ### Post Execution Working Directory Structure